ryan1288/self_driving_car_nd_proj3/README.md

 ## Test a Model on New Images

 ### Traffic Signs from the Web
-Traffic Sign Model Prediction: 13-15th cell of the Ipython notebook.
+Traffic Sign Model Prediction [Code Block 13]

 Here are five German traffic signs that I found on the web: